-For initial studies on MabSelect SuRe LX, PreDictor[TM] plates is preferentially used.
-The PreDictor plates are 96-well plates prefilled with chromatography media, which can be used for rapid screening of chromatographic conditions in small scale.
-For further optimization in small-scale columns, we recommend prepacked HiScreen[TM] columns or HiScale[TM] columns.

-Choose a residence time (see Table 1, footnote 2, and Figure 1) that fulfills your demand on dynamic binding capacity and nominal fluid velocity according to Figure 4.
-Ancillary cycle operations including wash, elute and equilibration steps can be run at maximum operational velocities, see Table 1.
-Example of a pressure/flow curve in water is seen in Figure 3.
+For initial studies of MabSelect SuRe in small-scale columns, we recommend prepacked HiScreen[TM] columns or HiScale[TM] 16 columns with 10 cm bed height.
+Choose a residence time (see Table 1, footnote 2) that fulfills your demand on dynamic binding capacity and nominal flow velocity according to Figure 3.
+Make sure the chosen bed height and velocity do not conflict with the large-scale pressure/flow limitations.

 Fig 3.
-Example of a pressure/flow curve in water 20°C for 20 cm packed bed of MabSelect SuRe LX in AxiChrom 300, Packing Factor 1.15.
-The additional pressure from test system and tubing is subtracted.

-Make sure the chosen bed height and velocity do not conflict with the large-scale pressure/flow limitations (Figure 4).

-Fig 4.
-Operating window for MabSelect SuRe LX (white area).
+Recommended operating window for MabSelect SuRe (white area).
 Choosing bed height and operating velocity in terms of residence time, pressure restrictions and large-scale column packing challenges.

-Figure 4 shows the possible combinations of bed height and operational nominal fluid velocity for MabSelect SuRe LX.
+Figure 3 shows the possible combinations of bed height and operational nominal flow velocity for MabSelect SuRe.
 The figure also displays the residence time in the interval 1-15 minutes for any bed height and velocity.
 Included are also pressure drop limitations and packing limitations at large scale.
 The solid curved line shows the calculated large-scale column pressure restriction which is 2 bar according to specification (500 cm/h at 2 bar and 20 cm bed height).
 The dashed vertical line indicates that operating at below 10 cm bed height is not favorable.
 The reason for this is that large diameter columns have a very different aspect ratio, and that packing short wide beds is a greater challenge.

-Figure 4 can be used as a guide when determining suitable bed height and operating velocity in terms of residence time and thus capacity and pressure drop.
+Figure 3 can be used as a guide when determining suitable bed height and operating velocity in terms of residence time and thus capacity and pressure drop.